lucabol/Forth.Net/Readme.md

 * Save the user portion of the dictionary with `S" myfile.io" save`.
 You load it with `S" myfile.io" load`.
 * Save the whole dictionary, system included, with `S" myfile.io" savesys`.
 You load it with `S" myfile.io" loadsys`.
+* To use the library, copy the file `Vm.cs` or reference the nuget package `Forth.Net`.
+Go [here](Forth.Net) for usage notes and implementation details.
+* See all the supported words with `words`.
+* Perform a system test with `testsys`.
+Your results should look like the text at the bottom of this doc.
+* Type `debug` if curious.
+* Type `nforth --help` for less used options.
 * Call the .NET APIs with these words.
 (FYI just static methods with strings or numbers for now).

 ```factor